-This site is generated by Hugo and hosted on CloudFlare Pages, with Vercel as a backup.
+This site is generated by Hugo and hosted on CloudFlare Pages.

 Previous phones I’ve had and their fates:

 - Google Pixel 3 (my wife and I both had one, and both of ours developed the loose camera sensor issue.
 Google replaced them with refurbished phones with the same issue.
 Never again.)

 - Google Pixel 2XL (had a great bug where charging it would make the BlueTooth radio randomly stop working)

 - OnePlus 3 (Camera had a slight focus issue)